Romul Nuțiu

-'Romul Nuțiu' (July 28, 1932 – April 5, 2012) was one of the most constant artists dedicated to Abstraction from the Romanian art scene.
-Even though he had not left the country to work abroad along his life, his international career has tremendously risen since 2008, when he started a fruitful collaboration with Dr. Joana Grevers, art dealer and historian based in Munich, Germany.
+Romul Nuțiu (July 28, 1932 – April 5, 2012) was one of the most constant artists dedicated to Abstraction from the Romanian art scene.
+Even though he had not left the country to work abroad during his lifetime, his international career has risen since 2008, when he started a fruitful collaboration with Joana Grevers, art dealer and historian based in Munich, Germany.